 But, there was a time before social media, and some might say that was an easier time for businesses and brands to market themselves.
 Fewer channels for advertising, more focused consumers, and people actually watching commercials?
 Sounds nice!

 However, now social media is part of the mix, and it’s something businesses and brands have to take into consideration.
 So, how exactly has it changed marketing?
-Let’s explore.
+Let’s explore social media and marketing.

 1. Social media gives consumers a direct line to the business.